bormaxi8080/starred/README.md

 - [cocrawler/cocrawler](https://github.com/cocrawler/cocrawler) - CoCrawler is a versatile web crawler built using modern tools and concurrency.
 - [YouVBeenHacked/gideon](https://github.com/YouVBeenHacked/gideon) - Simple tool for searching and collection information
 - [UX-Decoder/Semantic-SAM](https://github.com/UX-Decoder/Semantic-SAM) - [ECCV 2024] Official implementation of the paper "Semantic-SAM: Segment and Recognize Anything at Any Granularity"
-- [AiuniAI/Unique3D](https://github.com/AiuniAI/Unique3D) - Official implementation of Unique3D: High-Quality and Efficient 3D Mesh Generation from a Single Image
+- [AiuniAI/Unique3D](https://github.com/AiuniAI/Unique3D) - [NeurIPS 2024] Unique3D: High-Quality and Efficient 3D Mesh Generation from a Single Image
 - [qinxuye/cola](https://github.com/qinxuye/cola) - A high-level distributed crawling framework.
 - [rivermont/spidy](https://github.com/rivermont/spidy) - The simple, easy to use command line web crawler.
 - [efeali/fragtunnel](https://github.com/efeali/fragtunnel) - Fragtunnel is a proof-of-concept (PoC) TCP tunnel tool that you can use to tunnel your application's traffic and bypass next-generation firewalls en route to the target.